-Hi!
-My name is Chris Traver.
-I've been interested in web design, videography, video production, and information technology since I was a small child.
-It was this curiosity about the power of technology that has led me to pursue an Information Science degree at Cornell University.
-In the process, I have developed extensive experience in both designing and developing websites, as well as building user interfaces that are intuitive and simple to use.
+Hey there, my name is Chris Traver.
+I've been interested in web development, videography, and information technology since I was a small child.
+It was this curiosity about the power of technology that led me to pursue an Information Science degree at Cornell University.
+In the process, I developed extensive experience in both designing and developing web applications, as well as building user interfaces that are intuitive and simple to use.
+Now I work at Wayfair as a Software Engineer.

 Thanks for visiting my website!